 How to Open a Business Account in Malta

-Mostly, new Maltese entrepreneurs are just aware of the traditional banking services that offer these international business bank accounts.
-However, with the new fintech markets rising, there are numerous alternatives like Wise, Payoneer, N26, wamo etc that are much faster and more flexible towards offering these business accounts.
+Mostly, new Maltese entrepreneurs are just aware of the traditional financial services that offer these international business accounts.
+However, with the new fintech markets rising, there are technological alternatives like Wise, Payoneer, N26, wamo etc that are much faster and more flexible towards offering these business accounts.

-Once you've chosen a bank, the next step is to gather the required documents.
+Once you've chosen one of them, the next step is to gather the required documents.

 Documents Required to Open a Business Account in Malta

-When opening a business account in Malta, banks will typically require the following documents:
+When opening a business account in Malta, they will typically require the following documents:

 - The passport or ID card of the company's directors and shareholders